 The recipeThe way I believe Bach himself explained it to experienced harpsichord tuners by ear, step by step, with (or without!) his diagram:

-ArticlesMy main scholarly article proposing this reading of the evidence is published in the February and May 2005 issues of Early Music.
+ArticlesMy main scholarly article proposing this reading of the evidence is published by sections in the February and May 2005 issues of Early Music.
 That article, "Bach's extraordinary temperament: our Rosetta Stone", describes the historical context and provides musical and mathematical analysis.
 [Outline, and free download of its seven PDF files from Oxford University Press]